-If you don't want to deal with the hassle of having to replace a dirtbag in your vacuum, there's no shortage of bagless options on the market.
-Unlike bagged models, this kind has plastic dirt compartments and use filters to prevent dusty air from drifting back out into the environment as you clean.
+If you don't want to deal with the hassle of replacing a dirtbag in your vacuum, there's no shortage of bagless options on the market.
+Unlike bagged models, these vacuums have plastic dirt compartments and use filters to prevent dusty air from drifting back into the environment as you clean.
 They usually have low or virtually no recurring costs, depending on whether or not they use disposable filters.
-That said, they can vary significantly in shape and size, all for the sake of being better-suited for different kinds of cleaning tasks.
-An upright is a fine choice for clearing debris from carpets, while canister models usually do well on bare floors.
-If you want something smaller and lighter, a stick/handheld can be a good option.
+That said, they can vary significantly in shape and size, all to be better suited for different kinds of cleaning tasks.

-We've tested over 40 vacuum cleaners, and below are our recommendations for the best bagless vacuum cleaners.
-These picks were selected not only based on their performance, but also their design, ease of maintenance, and price.
-For more recommendations, see our lists of the best vacuums and the best cordless vacuums.
-If you're looking for a robot vacuum, which is usually bagless by design, you can see our picks of the best robot vacuums.
+We've tested over 130 vacuum cleaners, and below are our recommendations for the best vacuums that don't use a dirtbag.
+We selected these picks based on their performance and their design, ease of maintenance, and price.
+For more, see our lists of the best vacuums and the best cordless vacuums.
+If you're looking for a robot vacuum, which is usually bagless by design, you can see our picks for the best robot vacuums.

-Our recommendations are based on what we think are currently the best bagless vacuum cleaners we've tested.
-We don't just base our results on overall performance, but also factors like availability, price, and reader feedback.
+Our recommendations are based on what we think are currently the best bagless vacuums we've tested.
+We don't just base our results on overall performance, but also on factors like availability, price, and reader feedback.

 If you would like to do the work of choosing yourself, here is the list of all our bagless vacuum reviews.
 Be careful not to get too caught up in the details.
 While no vacuum is perfect for every use, most are good enough to please almost everyone, and the differences are often not noticeable unless you really look for them.